twaritwaikar/gsoc-godot-vcs-devlogs/project_report_3.md

 7. After clicking `Commit Changes` you can start working on the next version of your project!

+8. When you are done, you can choose to shut down the VCS API with the selected addon by selecting `Project` > `Version Control` > `Shut Down Version Control`.
+This will take away the VCS Integration related GUI and return you to the normal state of the editor without the VCS integration.

 # Useful features

 ## Stage Status